 One way to contribute to Quinoa is to create your own tool.
-A tool is the largest unit of interacting components, such as Walker or Inciter.
+A tool is the largest unit of interacting components, such as Inciter.
 Creating a new tool provides the largest degree of freedom in what and how the tool should do, what its goals are, what equations it solves, the numerical methods of choice, etc.

 The main benefit of creating a new tool in Quinoa is to be able to build something almost entirely new, yet still not having to start it from scratch.
 This can be done by relying on the existing software infrastructure, including

 - The Charm++ runtime system and its ecosystem of libraries, allowing distributed-memory-parallel asynchronous programming and providing automatic load balancing, fault tolerance, and many others, to enable high performance for small as well as large problems,